 - Read the main scale and the vernier scale

-In contrast, an external snap ring makes contact on its internal circumference and so it is measured by the internal diameter.
+In contrast, an external snap ring makes contact with a shaft on its internal circumference.
+So, you determine its size by measuring the internal diameter.
 Here is how to measure it with vernier calipers.

 Measuring external snap ring

-Because external snap rings make contact on the internal circumference, you determine its size by measuring the internal diameter.
+Because external snap rings contact the shaft with the internal circumference, you determine its size by measuring the internal diameter.
 This is how to do it with vernier calipers.

 - Place the external circlip on a flat surface